AmirrezaJaberi/FIREAC/README.md

   <strong>Fiveguard</strong> - Elevating your FiveM server security.
 </p>

-<b>FireAC is only free version containing basic checks if you want FULL PROTECTION you need to purchase this <a href="https://fiveguard.net/" rel="dofollow">FiveM Anticheat</a>
+<b>FIREAC is only free version containing basic checks if you want FULL PROTECTION you need to purchase this <a href="https://fiveguard.net/" rel="dofollow">FiveM Anticheat</a>

 ---

-### Requirements
+### ⚙️ Requirements

-[FIREAC](https://github.com/AmirrezaJaberi/FIREAC/) is the best free FiveM anti-cheat created by Amirreza Jaberi for you, FiveM server owners, and developers.
-This anti-cheat is designed to help you eliminate cheaters and ensure a fair gaming experience for your players.

 <table align='center'>
   <tr>